TimXiong/WebApplication/VSCode.md

-# Using github in VS Code
+# Using Github in VS Code

 ## Install
 - vs code